Paqmind/fab/README.md

 Problem with DOM-centric approach: browser is not limited to DOM.

-Imagine browser used to mine bitcoins.<br/>
+Imagine a browser used to mine bitcoins.<br/>
 Data comes from HTTP.
 Data goes to HTTP. <br/>
 **Nothing** is rendered at all.